 I prefer a purple disappearing ink pen, its marks are air and water-soluble and usually disappear in 24-72 hours.
 In the instructions for the marking pen, they say “do not iron over marks” but I don’t know how it is possible – I mark darts for example, then sew them, and then I had to wait 24-72 hours to iron them?
 Of course, it’s not possible – I iron them right after I sew them.
 And fortunately, I didn’t have problems with marks leaving spots.

 But this pen may be not suitable for all fabrics so always test your marking pen on scrap to be sure marks will completely disappear.

-Some fabric markers ( especially waxed chalk) leave hard to remove spots on delicate silk fabric so don’t use them.
+Some fabric markers ( especially waxed chalk) leave hard-to-remove spots on delicate silk fabric so don’t use them.

-Four spool pin felts two red and two white, they protect your machine, prevent friction and thread backlash.
+Four spool pin felts two red and two white, protect your machine, and prevent friction and thread backlash.
 They are placed under the spool between the base of the machine and the spool of thread.
 They help to keep the spool from continuing to spin after you’ve stopped sewing.
 You only need to use it if you’re on a vertical pin.